openSUSE/daps2docker/README.md

 On the first run, Docker needs to download a container with an installation of DAPS on openSUSE Leap.
 This means, you need:

-* Make sure you have at least 1 GB of space on your root partition left
+* Make sure you have at least 1.5 GB of space on your root partition left
-* Make sure you internet access
+* Make sure you have internet access

 ### Running